 Harvard’s admissions committee will see the low grades from freshman year, but the student has preemptively explained them, making it a good essay.

-Prompt: "Unusual circumstances in your life."
+Prompt: Unusual circumstances in your life.

 "When I was ten years old, my family was homeless for a little less than a year.
 It was extremely challenging.
 My mom was a single mother of three children, working two jobs to make ends meet.
-We went from my grandparents' house to my aunt's house and then back to my grandparents' house again before we finally had our own space again."
+We went from my grandparents' house to my aunt's house and then back to my grandparents' house again before we finally had our own space again.

-"At the time, I couldn't see how it would affect my life, but looking back, it was something that defined me.
+At the time, I couldn't see how it would affect my life, but looking back, it was something that defined me.
 It was also an experience that unknowingly put me on my path towards higher education.
-I knew at the time that I never wanted to be back in that place, and I would do anything to make that happen."
+I knew at the time that I never wanted to be back in that place, and I would do anything to make that happen.

-"Fast forward to the beginning of my junior year of high school.
+Fast forward to the beginning of my junior year of high school.
 My family was no longer homeless, but we were still struggling.
 I decided to start applying for colleges, and I really wanted to apply to Harvard.
 When I told my guidance counselor that I wanted to go to Harvard, I waited for her to laugh in my face.
 She didn't.
-She looked at my grades and extracurricular activities, plus my work experience and told me that I would be a good candidate."
+She looked at my grades and extracurricular activities, plus my work experience and told me that I would be a good candidate.

-"Having someone see me for my intellect instead of my monetary worth was a first in my life.
+Having someone see me for my intellect instead of my monetary worth was a first in my life.
 Ever since we had been homeless, I was firmly rooted among the "poor kids," the kids who would seemingly never make it out of our small town.
 But I was determined."

 Why this is a good essay: Again, the student has answered the prompt directly in this college essay example.
 Harvard will see the type of student they are, and give the admissions committee insight into their educational goals and ambitions.

-Do you still have questions about how to write the Harvard essays?
+Do you still have questions about how to write the Harvard supplemental essays?
 Read on to have your questions answered.

 If you are a strong writer and you can demonstrate that you are a dynamic individual who will contribute to Harvard’s community, your essays can improve your chances of acceptance.
 They will give the admissions committee a better idea of your personality and passions.

-These essays are not required, but if you are set on attending Harvard, they are a good opportunity for you to bolster your application and improve your chances of getting accepted.
+The Harvard supplemental essays are not required, but if you are set on attending Harvard, they are a good opportunity for you to bolster your application and improve your chances of getting accepted.

 According to Harvard, "There is no formula for gaining admission to Harvard.
 Academic accomplishment in high school is important, but the Admissions Committee also considers many other criteria, such as community involvement, leadership and distinction in extracurricular activities, and personal qualities and character.